huggingface/evaluation-guidebook/README.md

 ## Planned next articles
 - contents/Automated benchmarks/Metrics -> Description of automatic metrics
 - contents/Introduction: Why do we need to do evaluation?
+- contents/Thinkg about evaluation: What are the high level things you always need to consider when building your task?
 - contents/Troubleshooting/Troubleshooting ranking: Why comparing models is hard

 ## Resources